 Paraguay achieved a significant economic expansion in Latin America in recent years.
 After an economic contraction of 1.2% of the gross domestic product (GDP) in 2012, the Paraguayan economy showed a recovery between 2013 and 2018, mainly due to record agricultural production and the recovery of international markets for the export of beef, mainly.
-In 2018, Paraguay achieved a growth of approximately 4.2%, which would position the country as one of the most significant in terms of the percentage of real GDP growth in the region.
+In 2019 presented a GDP variation of 0,0%.

 In Asuncion, in the central region, commercial activities (imports, exports, related services) and financial services have developed significantly.

 Paraguay has achieved an important participation in the capital gains markets with the placement of national bonds, due to the macroeconomic stability achieved over the years that mainly includes sustained economic growth, fiscal discipline, and accumulation of international reserves, among others.

 It is important to mention that, as of 1 January 2020, a new tax reform is in force.
 It includes certain changes, such as the extension of the source or territoriality principle, taxation of digital services, and transfer pricing rules, among others.

 Finally, within the demographic statistics it is highlighted that the population of Paraguay is approximately 7.2 million people, of which 48% are economically active.
 The middle class has increased by 45% and represents approximately 24% of the total population (1.5 million people).